AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Ability Score Increase.*** Increase your Strength or Constitution score by 1, to a maximum of 20.

-***Ichor Blooded.*** You gain an additional Hit Die, the same size of Hit Die you got when you levelled up to gain this feat.
-When you gain this feat, you increase your maximum health by the maximum value of the Hit Die gained (you do not add your Constitution modifier to this amount).
+***Ichor Blooded.*** You gain an additional Hit Point Die, the same size of Hit Point Die you got when you levelled up to gain this feat.
+When you gain this feat, you increase your maximum health by the maximum value of the Hit Point Die gained (you do not add your Constitution modifier to this amount).

 ***Relentless.*** When you use your Unkillable Overlord trait, you can use your Reaction to make one Weapon Attack.
-You can also choose to spend one Hit Die to heal, regaining a number of Hit Points equal to a roll of the die plus your Constitution modifier
+You can also choose to spend one Hit Point Die to heal, regaining a number of Hit Points equal to a roll of the die plus your Constitution modifier

 {{imageMaskCorner30,--offsetX:66%,--offsetY:-47%,--rotation:0
   ![mighty](https://i.imgur.com/VdF8cf1.jpg){position:absolute,bottom:-70px,right:-200px,width:120%,transform:scaleX(-1)}